Skip navigation

 • Diet changes to avoid foods with oxalates, including spinach, beets, peanuts, and chocolate.

-• Acupuncture -- be sure to find a practitioner familiar with treating vulvodynia.
+• Acupuncture may help to relieve pain, but be sure to find a practitioner familiar with treating vulvodynia.

 • Other complementary medicine practices such as relaxation and meditation.